-[Cry1A.105 protein, modified Cry2Ab2 protein]
+[Cry1A.105 protein, modified Cry2Ab2 protein, modified Cry3Bb1 protein]

-The Cry1A.105 protein and the modified Cry2Ab2 protein are crystalline insecticidal proteins called Bt proteins derived from B. thuringiensis.
+The Cry1A.105 protein, the modified Cry2Ab2 protein, and the modified Cry3Bb1 protein are crystalline insecticidal proteins called the Bt proteins derived from B. thuringiensis.
 For the mechanism of insecticidal activity by the Bt proteins, many studies have been made (OECD, 2007), and there is no report available to date that the Bt proteins possess any other functions.
 Therefore, it is considered unlikely that the Bt proteins possess any enzymatic activity and they would affect the metabolic system of the recipient organism.